starless-sky-protocol/starless-sky-network/doc/environment.md

 ## Network Information

-- `COLLECT_SENDER_NET_INFORMATION` (boolean)

-   Defines whether the server will collect network information from the message sender, such as IP address and user-agent.
-Anonymous servers should avoid this option.

 - `ALLOW_NOT_IDENTIFIED_SENDERS` (boolean)

    Defines whether the server will allow sending a message to a public key without specifying a private key.
 In this case, you can send a message to a public key without identifying its address.